fdm-monster/fdm-connector/README.md

 Periodic updates
 - OPTIONAL `ping`: the time in seconds between each call to FDM Monster (default is 15 * 60, or 15 minutes)

-The plugin will use `server:host` and `server:port` to give FDM Monster a handle to connect back to this OctoPrint.
-This is often incorrect if your OctoPrint is behind a proxy, in a VM, UnRaid, a different device, DMZ, in a docker container, or in a VPN.
-At this moment, this needs to be rectified in FDM Monster.
-Later we will allow more advanced ways to fix this, but for now, we believe this plugin is going to make it much easier already.
+The `ping` setting specifies the frequency at which the plugin will send updates to FDM Monster.
+The default is every 15 minutes, but you can adjust this value if you prefer a different update frequency.

 ## Conclusion

-FDM Connector is an OctoPrint plugin that helps in setting up a tunnel connection and tracking filament usage.
-With its current features, such as auto-registration, it allows you to send your OctoPrint connection parameters to FDM Monster safely, making setting up printers a breeze.
-Additionally, it offers future features like the Filament Pedometer, Http Tunnel, and Single-sign-On for client-to-machine and machine-to-machine authentication, removing the need for more than one set of credentials across the farm.
-If you have any feature requests, bugs, or ideas, please head over to https://github.com/fdm-monster/fdm-connector/discussions.
+FDM Connector is an OctoPrint plugin that simplifies the initial connection to FDM Monster and offers future features such as filament usage tracking and tunnel connection setup.
+The plugin is currently in the alpha stage and requires the plugin system on FDM Monster, which is not yet released.
+If you have any feature requests, bugs, or ideas, please visit the [FDM Connector Discussions page](https://github.com/fdm-monster/fdm-connector/discussions).